moby/moby/docs/reference/api/docker_remote_api_v1.23.md

              _absolute_ path.
            + `volume-name:container-dest:ro` to mount the volume read-only inside the container.  `container-dest` must be an _absolute_ path.
+    -   **Tmpfs** – A map of container directories which should be replaced by tmpfs mounts, and their corresponding mount options.
+A JSON object in the form `{ "/run": "rw,noexec,nosuid,size=65536k" }`.
     -   **Links** - A list of links for the container.
 Each link entry should be in the form of `container_name:alias`.
     -   **Memory** - Memory limit in bytes.